LunarVim/LunarVim/docs/configuration/README.md

 ```

 Many LunarVim internal settings are exposed through the `lvim` global object.
-So see a list of all available settings, run this command from `~/.local/share/lunarvim/lvim` to generate an lv-settings.lua file.
+So see a list of all available settings, run this command from either `~/.config/lvim/` or `~/.local/share/lunarvim/lvim` to generate an lv-settings.lua file.

 ``` bash
 lvim --headless +'lua require("utils").generate_settings()' +qa && sort -o lv-settings.lua{,}